brookehurford/pigDice/README.md

 ## Description

 _This is a game of rolling dice, when you get any number between 2 and 6 you start to rack up a score.
 If you roll a one your score for that turn is zero and it is the next players turn.
 If you keep going and don't get a one you have the option to click HOLD.
 This adds your current score to your total score.
-First person to get their total score to 20 loses._
+First person to get their total score to 50 Wins._

 ## Setup/Installation Requirements